Painful urination can happen to anyone. It’s a prevalent condition that both men suffer from.

 Urinary tract infections

 The most common cause of pain with urination is a urinary tract infection (UTI).
-This occurs when any area of the urinary tract becomes inflamed or infected by bacteria, including the urethra, bladder, and kidneys.
+This occurs when any area of the urinary tract, including the urethra, bladder, and kidneys, becomes inflamed or infected by pathogens.

 Women are more prone to contracting UTIs because their urethras are shorter than men’s.
-This means the bacteria do not have to travel as far to infect the bladder or kidneys, but men can develop them also.
+This means the bacteria do not have to travel as far to infect the bladder or kidneys, but men can also develop them.
 Having diabetes, an enlarged prostate, or kidney stones can increase your chances of developing a urinary tract infection.

 Sexually transmitted disease